Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

 13. Click **<Save>** to save the above configuration and then **<Exit>** option to exit the configuration wizard.

-14. Configure ROOTFS to disable the AIE, STDC++, and Tcl options to reduce the rootfs size to fit into both SD and OSPI/QSPI Flash partitions.
+14. Configure ROOTFS to disable the AIE, STDC++, and Tcl options to reduce the rootfs size to fit into both SD and QSPI flash partitions.

     .. code-block::